legendarycode3/onchain-betting-contract/README.md

    * The bet starts in the Pending state.
 2. ****Staking Phase****
    * Each player deposits the required ETH amount.
-   * Once both players stake successfully,
+   * Once both players stake successfully, the contract moves to the Locked state.

 ## Why This Matters (Onchain Betting Smart Contract)